dexy/dexy-site/guide/customizing-dexy.rst

     {{ d['code/customizing-dexy/cowsay/dexy.rst'] | indent(4) }}

+The `dexy.rst` file should start with a descriptive heading using hyphens as the delimiter.

 And here is the `dexy.yaml`.
 Note that all entries need to be part of a `filters` bundle::

     {{ d['code/customizing-dexy/cowsay/dexy.yaml'] | indent(4) }}